cemkata/diary_with_new_imgs_ram_db/README.md

 - session_server = 127.0.0.1 - used only with RAM_DB
 - port = 65432 - used only with RAM_DB
   - this values are used when a ram db are used
-  - to enable the ram db create empty file RAM_DB in the same folder as mainScript
+  - to enable the ram db create empty file RAM_DB in the config_files folder

+  How to configure in config_files\config.ini